tomas-skalicky/coin_trading_algorithms__python/README.md

 ## Summary

-The Jupyter Notebook file `broken_supports_algorithm.ipynb` contains a an algorithm based on broken supports.
+The Jupyter Notebook file `broken_supports_algorithm.ipynb` contains an algorithm based on broken supports.
 The algorithm should buy cheap when other investors are in panic and hence they are selling.
 Then, when the investors have calmed down and the price has risen again and come closer to the